leonardcser/code-llm/docs/journal.typ

 == Data Distribution

-I also removed `max_batches_per_epoch`, replacing it with `max_tokens` such that we have a fair distribuite.
+I also removed `max_batches_per_epoch`, replacing it with `max_tokens` such that we have a fair distribute.
 Before the training batch was shuffled and all data was included but limited to 750.
 However the evaluation batch was not shuffled but also limited to 750.
 This meant that the model was training on more that 70% training data, and the validation data was not representative.